antoinedurr/ScratchXML/getting_started/README.md

 This examples in this folder are in support of the main page's README's examples section.

 #### **scratch_example1.py**
+The example1.py script reads an xml file created with a Timeline export from within Scratch.
+Internally it recreates the hierarchy, then iterates through the shots in the timeline printing information about each shot.
+This is the most basic of examples of getting information from your shots.
 ```
 from scratchXML import Scratch